Rose Petal Beauty Aids

 Tips:

-- If you prefer a stronger scented dusting powder, you can add another batch of fresh petals and allow the powder to sit another 24 hours (first sift out the initial batch of petals).
+- If a stronger scent is preferred, add another batch of fresh petals and allow to sit another 24 hours (first sift out the initial batch).

-- You can use lavender or other scented flowers if you prefer.
+- Can substitute with lavender or other scented flowers if desired.

 Ideas For Use:

-- Dust skin with a powder puff after bathing or showering
+- Dust body with a puff after showering

 - Lightly sprinkle on bedding for a nicely scented sleep